-The Bea-Tzu is high energy but is a moderately active dog that loves to play; therefore, one long, daily walk and visits to the park would be ideal.
+The Bea-Tzu is very high-energy but is a moderately active dog that loves to play; therefore, one long, daily walk and visits to the park would be ideal.
 Giving them time to run in the park and play with other dogs will help them to burn off any excess energy and provide them with time to socialize.
 The exercise requirements for the Bea-Tzu do not differ radically from most other small to medium-sized dogs.
 Just ensure if you have a yard, that it is fully fenced to allow your dog the opportunity to run around safely.

-Training can be a challenge with most Bea-Tzu because they are prone to stubbornness.
+Training can be a problem with most Bea-Tzu because they are prone to stubbornness.
 Training a stubborn dog can be accomplished with a firm hand, patience, and positive reinforcement.
 Your Bea-Tzu will not respond well to punishment and scolding due to their intelligence and sensitivity and could develop behavioral issues as they grow into adulthood.

 Thanks to the Shih-Tzu and Beagle heritage, the coat of the Bea-Tzu tends to be soft, straight and silky.
 They don’t shed a great deal but still require grooming several times a week.
 Daily brushing will help to keep the coat free of mats, with particular care on the face where the hair is longer.